 Policy 13 and Policy 15 of the NZCPS require adverse effects on outstanding natural features and landscapes and areas of the coastal marine area with outstanding natural character to be avoided.
 This effectively means that marine farms will not be able to proceed in sensitive areas of the coastal marine area and should instead be directed to localities where the natural character or landscape values of the area have already been compromised or are not outstanding.
 A recent Supreme Court decision on a salmon farm proposal in the Marlborough Sounds confirmed that plan changes must give effect to policies 13(1)(a) and 15(a) of the NZCPS and avoid adverse effects on outstanding natural landscapes.

 King Salmon applied for plan changes and resource consents for salmon farms at nine sites in the Marlborough Sounds.
-The Board of Inquiry found that an industrial-scale salmon farm within Port Gore site would adversely affect an outstanding natural landscape, but the farm was still approved.
+The Board of Inquiry found that a 92 hectare industrial-scale salmon farm within Port Gore site would adversely affect an outstanding natural landscape, but the farm was still approved.
 The Supreme Court overturned the decision, making it clear that a plan could not provide for the establishment of a marine farm in a location where it results in adverse effects on an outstanding natural landscape.

 The Environment Court recently considered whether a resource consent application to convert a mussel farm (located in Pelorus Sound) to a salmon farm should be granted.
 1733 The site was identified as an “Area of Outstanding Landscape Value” in the Marlborough Sounds Resource Management Plan and therefore section 6(b) RMA and policy 15 NZCPS were applicable.
 Section 6(e) regarding Maori interests was also applicable.
 The application was turned down on the basis that section 6(b) and (e) (as particularised by the NZCPS 2010) were “sticking points” (at ) and “[p]lacing all relevant considerations in the balance … we consider the purpose of the RMA, and the instruments made under it, is better achieved if consent is refused’ (at )”.